 Section 1903(l)(5)(A) states that the chosen system must be able to electronically verify for visits conducted as part of personal care services or home health care services for the following:

 Section 1903(l)(2) also requires states to provide a stakeholder process to allow input into the state's implementation of the EVV requirement from PCS and home health services providers, beneficiaries, family caregivers, and other stakeholders.

-IHCP will release updates related to the EVV implementation periodically.
-A survey will be rolled out in April 2019 to come up with decision for helping agencies with the implementation deadlines.
-The survey will also identify the types of EVV systems they are currently being used by the home care businesses in Indiana, their preparedness, and their willingness to participate in a pilot.
-Training will begin in early fall 2019.
+IHCP releases updates related to the EVV implementation periodically.
+A survey was rolled out in April 2019 to develop a decision for helping agencies with the implementation deadlines.
+The survey also identified the types of EVV systems the home care businesses are using in Indiana, their preparedness, and their willingness to participate in a pilot.
+Training began in early fall 2019.